gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 I'm going to just list in sections parts of the project as I build them with any significant notes along the way.

 I'm generally approaching this problem from back to front.
 I'm starting with the data processing then onto building the lambda and infra, then the javascript monstrosity.
+This should hopefully read like an exciting travel diary.

 # Building the Database.

 This repo contains my data packs code. [smap](https://github.com/gabesargeant/smap)

 There are two command line tools.
-And a lambda function.
-There will be another repo called smap_web which will contain the javascript bits and any API definitions that I build.
-Go repos are tricky and don't really play well with having a bunch of other junk dropped in with them.
-If I am able to, I will make it just one big repo with everything.
+There will be another repo called smap_web which will contain the javascript bits, any API definitions that I build and the Lambda function.
+Golang repositories are tricky and don't really play well with having a bunch of other filetypes dropped in with them.
+So this is why there's a split with smap and smap_web on github.

-**Why two command line tools?**
+**smap - Why two command line tools?**

 In the previous iteration of this project.
-I used mysql to load an in file record into the database.
-DynamoDB has an API, but it doesn't have ETL tools.
-That's really up to you with the SDK.
-(I'll be grumpy at my self if it does have tools and I find them as I've just made some.)
+I used MySQL to load an in-file record into a database.
+DynamoDB doesn't have ETL tools direct from AWS, instead there's an SDK.
+Which means it's up to you to figure out your load process.
-The intent of the CLI tools is that they will be easy to wrap in a bash script.
+The intent of my CLI tools is that they will be easy to wrap in a bash script.
 I want to simply run the datapacks through a transform process and then load them to AWS.

-The target for the CSV is a AWS DynamoDB.
-With how I intend to store the record I need to create a record that can be fully self describing ie. holding it's column name and value in a json object.
+The target for the CSV is a AWS DynamoDB which is a NoSQL DB (A giant HashMap).
+I intend to store the records in a structure where they can be fully self describing.
 The first CLI tool I made was the **csvtransform.go** tool which parses an input CSV and then spits out json object.

 The transform program uses an exported data structure (**record.go**) that I created to allow it to integrate with the loading program.

 The intent of the csv transform is to take a csv file and for each row to try and fit it's contents into this shape.
+Which is like loading 1 row of a CSV into a DB tuple as a JSON map.

 ```
 // Record.
 A struct used to create a json object representing a region ID and then a set of key value pairs of data.
 type Record struct {
 	RegionID string             `json:"RegionID"`
-	TableID  string             `json:"TableID"`
+	PartitionID  string         `json:"PartitionID"`
 	KVPairs  map[string]float64 `json:"KVPairs"`
 }
 ```

-Which in real life looks like a big array of records like this..
+In real life looks like a big array of records like this..
 ```
 [{
-    "RegionID": "1",   #Aiming to be AWS Partition Key
+    "RegionID": "1",   #Aiming to be AWS SORT Key
-    "TableID": "G02",  #Aiming to be AWS SORT Key
+    "PartitionID": "G02",  #Aiming to be AWS Partition Key
     "KVPairs": {
 	"Average_household_size": 2.6,
 	"Average_num_psns_per_bedroom": 0.9,